MixPayProtocol/legacy2.developers.mixpay.me/content/api/payments/accepting-payments.md

 ## POST /payments

-You can get the complete parameters to evoke [Mixin payment](https://developers.mixin.one/docs/schema#payment) from the api below to transfer assets.
+You can get the complete parameters to evoke [Mixin payment](https://developers.mixin.one/docs/schema#payment) from the API below to transfer assets.

 ## Endpoint URL